 2. Luna Park

-The enormous face next to the swimming pool forms the entrance to Luna Park, Sydney’s world famous amusement park featuring fantasy architecture in classic 1930’s style.
+The enormous face structure next to the swimming pool marks the entrance to Luna Park, Sydney’s world-famous amusement park featuring fantasy architecture in classic 1930’s style.

 Listed on the NSW Heritage Register, the park’s prominent Harbour location and unique architecture give it a special place in the hearts of Australians and visitors alike.